learn-tdd-in/learntdd.in/laravel/_commits.md

 +Route::resource('blog-posts', 'BlogPostsController');{% endraw %}
 ```

 We add the route, but we don't just write the simplest code possible to get the test to pass; we "write the code we wish we had."
-In this case, we wish we had a blog posts controller, so we create a resource route and point to that controller by name.
+In this case, we wish we had a resourceful blog posts controller, so we create a resource route and point to that controller by name.

 Red: Class App\Http\Controllers\BlogPostsController does not exist

 The next error we get is that that controller doesn't exist.

-### Add empty blog posts controller [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/laravel/commit/421d2f5bedc6f1f104424eb6de6975fc602e19b0)
+### Add empty blog posts controller [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/laravel/commit/ccc31346e194b4c8150ef87ef46a84b71b74372b)

 #### app/Http/Controllers/BlogPostsController.php